dwastberg/CleaningDataCourseProject/CodeBook.md

 Feature Selection
 =================

-Each row represents a given subject performing one of 6 activites:
+Each row represents the measurements of a given subject performing one of 6 activites:

 subject: A number from 1-30
 activity: WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING or LAYING